abuiles/ember-101/hands-on.md

 I> **save** action in the item controller, it would have been called I> first and then bubbled up if we returned **true**.

-Do we always require an item controller?
-No. For example, we didn't use one in **Friends Index**.
-It is a good idea to use them when we want to do something extra in the context of every object.
-That way we separate responsibilities and we can test the item controllers in isolation from its father.
-It also helps us to keep our controllers clean.

 ## Implementing auto save.

 Instead of clicking the save button every time we change the